UNLOCK FREE TRAINING

 North Dakota Is An Attorney Close State

-In addition, it is noted that North Dakota is one of the state’s considered an attorney close state, which means that buyers in a purchase and sale transaction are required to hire a real estate attorney (and obtain legal advice) to handle the closing.
+In addition, North Dakota is considered an attorney-close state, which means that buyers in a purchase-and-sale transaction are required to hire a real estate attorney (and obtain legal advice) to handle the closing.

 As such, North Dakota wholesalers will be required to use a licensed attorney when working in North Dakota.
 And while this adds to the cost of doing business, it also ensures the real estate wholesaler stays within the legal limits.
 It will also provide a wholesaler with a great source of essential information.